 Once you know how your brand will handle this particular product moving forward, you will find it easier to plan the appropriate strategy.

-Optimizing product pages for items that will be returning
+Optimize product pages for items that will be returning for eCommerce SEO

 When you know your product will return, you want to do everything possible to maintain your relationship with your customer.
 You can do that through clear communication that lets customers know exactly what is going on.
 Letting people move forward in their product search and only letting them know at the last minute that a product is out-of-stock does nothing to help the brand-client relationship, and it could hurt their user experience.
 Instead, you should let people know about the item's status as early as possible.